A Linear Fractional Transformation Model and Calibration Method for Light Field Camera: Introduction

-To address this dual requirement, we establish the linear fractional transformation(LFT) model based on the thin-lens and pinhole assumption.
-We propose a special matrix $H_\alpha$ to describe the MLA by utilizing the linear fractional transformation, thereby decoupling the imaging processes of the main lens and the MLA.
-Our main contributions are as follows:
+To address the strong coupling and complexity inherent in MLA light field cameras, we establish the Linear Fractional Transformation (LFT) model under the thin-lens and pinhole assumption.
+We then propose the LFT matrix $\mathbf{H}_\alpha$ to characterize the MLA, thereby achieving a crucial decoupling between the main lens and the MLA processes.
+Our main contributions are summarized as follows:

-\begin{enumerate} \item We introduce a novel light field camera model based on the thin-lens and pinhole assumption.
-A new matrix $H_\alpha$ is introduced to describe the MLA by utilizing the linear fractional transformation, which decouples the imaging processes of the main lens and MLA. \item The calibration method is proposed based on the analytical solution of the LFT model.
-We propose a feature detection algorithm to solve the estimation of $\alpha$.
-The proposed method is validated on both physical and simulated data. \item We have developed a faster light field simulation toolbox grounded in proposed model.
-The entire codebase, including calibration tools, is openly available to the research community. \end{enumerate}
+\begin{enumerate} \item We introduce the LFT matrix $H_\alpha$, derived from the geometric optical path analysis, to model the MLA effect in light field cameras. \item We develop a complete LFT model by integrating the MLA characteristics with Zhang's calibration framework. \item We propose a novel calibration method for light field cameras, including an analytic solution for the LFT matrix and a full-model nonlinear optimization.
+Source code is available on the authors' homepage. \end{enumerate}